map from Google Maps

 area is alive with a symphony of frogs and insects aplenty.
 We often stop along

-the bay side of the access road, a little past the porta-potties just to listen
+the bay side of the access road, a little toward the road from the porta-potties

 Boat House and